Pratheek-RM/Data-Sci-Projects/market_analysis/README.md

 The scripts below were all developed using Jupyter Notebook.
 Market data is all fetched from Quandl.

 ### trading_finder
-Historical market data from companies currently in the S&P 500 is analyzed and used to test a trading strategy
+Historical market data from companies currently in the S&P 500 is analyzed and used to test a trading strategy.
+If market data can't be fetched from Quandl or not enough exists to create the rolling mean or rolling std, those stocks are dropped from the analysis

 * Strategy consists of buying long or short selling up to 50 stocks a day based on if they are outside the Bollinger Bands
   * For more info on check the __trading_1__ section
 *	S&P 500 companies scraped from Wikipedia